Inaladelan Island Resort: An Exclusive Island Experience

 When we arrived at Port Barton, Sir Isaac were all smiles and warmly greeted us before we ride his King Boat going to the island.
 He was so nice of carrying some of the girls going to the boat, as the waves are too high, and some don’t want to get too wet.

 The ride took about 30 minutes and it was smooth sailing.
-We have arrived the island past 1 in the afternoon and the weather was perfect.
+We have arrived on the island past 1 in the afternoon and the weather was perfect.
 The subtle and swooning beauty of Inaladelan Island made our jaw dropped.
 The waters were crystal clear and in hues of dark and light blue.
 When we arrived at the island, there were different groups of tourists basking in the sun, chilling, and taking photos.

 The 12-hectare private island takes pride in its subtle and swooning beauty, and almost same as the island we see in Coron and El Nido.
 What makes this stand out though, is that it’s unpopulated unlike other most-visited destinations here in the Philippines.